syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### ActiveTickStroke

-Using the 'ActiveTickStroke' property to change the active major ticks color.
+Use the 'ActiveTickStroke' property, to change the active major ticks color.

 {% tabs %}